Two Birds With One Stone: Beamforming Design for Target Sensing and Proactive Eavesdropping: Introduction

-In ISAC systems, the coexisted strong radar signals can be utilized as inherent jamming signals to fight the external eavesdroppers and improve the transmission security \cite{WeiZ2022MagPLS}.
+In ISAC systems, the coexisting strong radar signals can be utilized as inherent jamming signals to fight the external eavesdroppers and improve the transmission security \cite{WeiZ2022MagPLS}.
 The authors in \cite{ChuJ2023TVT} investigated the joint designs of secure transmit beamforming for ISAC systems with multiple eavesdroppers.
-For the scenario with the eavesdropping CSI, the maximum eavesdropping SINR of multiple eavesdroppers was minimized by jointly designing the transmit beamformers of communication and radar systems while satisfying the QoS of LUs, the SINR constraint of radar target echo, and the transmit power budget.
+For the scenario with the eavesdropping CSI, the maximum eavesdropping SINR of multiple eavesdroppers was minimized by jointly designing the transmit beamformers of communication and radar systems while satisfying the QoS of LUs', the SINR constraint of radar target echo, and the transmit power budget.
 For the scenario without the eavesdropping CSI, an AN-aided transmit beamforming scheme was proposed.
-The total transmit power of the BS and radar was minimized by jointly designing the transmit beamformer and the covariance matrices of the AN vector at the BS and radar under the SINR constraints of LUs communication and radar target echoes.
+The total transmit power of the BS and radar was minimized by jointly designing the transmit beamformer and the covariance matrices of the AN vector at the BS and radar under the SINR constraints of LUs' communication and radar target echoes.
 In \cite{ZhangJ2024TWC}, an unmanned aerial vehicle (UAV) was utilized as the RIS-aided ISAC base station (BS) and a secure transmission scheme was proposed to maximize the average achievable rate or the EE by jointly designing the transmit power allocation, the scheduling of users and targets, the phase shifts at RIS, as well as the trajectory and velocity of the UAV.
+In \cite{DanQ2025TCCN}, the authors proposed a physical layer security scheme for the rate splitting multiple access system under the constraint of sensing CRB.
+For the two scenarios of the eavesdropper's channel being perfect and the channel being unknown, under the premise of taking into account user fairness, the maximum energy efficiency is achieved by jointly optimizing the beam design.
+Ref. \cite{GangY2025DCN} investigated a UAV-assisted full-duplex ISAC system.
+The average sum rate was maximized by jointly optimizing communication scheduling, beamforming, and UAV trajectory subject to the sensing SINR constraint.